UCSF-CBI/heatmap4/README.md

 ```
 Note: make sure to include the “build_vignettes” argument, otherwise the package vignettes will not download.
 Also know that the auth_token given to you may be subject to change.

 After downloading the package, you should have access to a heatmap4 help file as well as example the files that are in this repository.
+![alt text]

-## license
+# license
 UCSF